foldo/foldo/readme.md

 # Motivation

-Foldo was made to give weekend warriors the power to create delightful developer tools without having to reinvent the wheel (file system logic, error handling, CLI, etc).
+Foldo gives weekend warriors the power to create delightful developer tools without having to reinvent the wheel (file system logic, error handling, custom CLI, etc).
 Foldo also encourages a modular project structure without compromising a smooth DevX.
 Frameworks like `Next.js` and `Vite` are extremely easy to use, but quite difficult to customize since they have such a large scope.
 Foldo is intended to limit the scope of such frameworks and encourage modular alternatives.

 # Contributing

-Coming Soon
+- Report a bug
+- Suggest an idea
+- Develop a plugin
+- Create tutorials
+- Share on Twitter

 # License